Skip to content

 While you may be eager to begin investing your $100k, it’s essential to assess your financial standing as a whole and ensure the following factors are satisfied first:

-• Space out your investments: Instead of investing all of your money once, try utilizing a dollar-cost averaging (DCA) strategy, in which the total amount to be invested is divided into periodic purchases of a target asset over a period of time.
-Spreading out your investment this way can lower the overall impact of price volatility and decrease the average cost per share;
+• Space out your investments: Instead of investing all of your money once, try utilizing a dollar-cost averaging (DCA) strategy, in which the total amount to be invested is divided into periodic purchases of a target asset over a period of time;

 Conclusion